 Brasato Al Barolo.
 From Piemonte.
 Barolo is the king of Italian wines.
 It’s also a bit pricey so I used a very nice Primitivo di Manduria instead.
-Don’t tell anyone ;-) This dish is often served with polenta.
-Serves 6.
+Don’t tell anyone 😉 This dish is often served with polenta.

 You will need a cooking pot that is suitable for slow cooking, Earthenware would be ideal.